 Q: Where can you buy red raspberry leaf tea?

-A: Red raspberry leaf tea can be purchased in most grocery stores and online sellers, remember that the most important thing you should focus on is quality.
+A: Red raspberry leaf tea can be purchased in most grocery stores and through online sellers.
+Remember that the most important thing you should focus on is quality.
 Make sure to choose organic-certified products to ensure the freshness and quality of the nutrients.